faros-ai/faros-events-cli/README.md

 ### Reporting test execution results

 > :exclamation: `--full` flag must be provided with TestExecution event
-> ❗️ Faros Community Edition does not currently Test Execution events

 This event reports a successful test suite invocation: